Skip to main content Skip to complementary content

 Storage settings

 You can set properties for the storage data task when the data platform is a cloud data warehouse.
-If you use Qlik Cloud as data platform, see Storage settings for data projects with Qlik Cloud as data platform.
+If you use Qlik Cloud as data platform, see Storage settings for data projects with Qlik Cloud as the data platform.

 • Click Settings.